-The rack mount fiber enclosures are generally made for 19 inch rack mounting and come in rack units of 1U, 2U, 3U, 4U.
-1U and 2U rack mount enclosures provide full front and rear access with a drawer that slides forward and backward.
-1U rack mount fiber enclosure is usually loaded with two fiber patch panels, cassettes or modules.
-3U and 4U fiber enclosures feature a fixed bulkhead design to support up to 432 LC fibers.
+Rack mount fiber enclosures are generally made for 19-inch rack mount and come in rack units of 1U, 2U, 4U.
+1U and 2U rack mount enclosures provide full front and rear access with a drawer that slides forward and backward, which can support up to 144 fibers (LC) and 288 fibers (LC) respectively.
+As for 4U rack mount enclosures, they feature a fixed bulkhead design to support up to 432 LC fibers.
 The following picture shows the different rack units of rack mount fiber enclosure, you could choose the most proper one depending on the space and requirements of your project.

-As we know, fiber optic adapters are the key part of fiber enclosure to accept the various fiber optic connectors.
-Thus, to choose a proper front patch panel option is also important.
-For general rack mount enclosures, there are mainly two types—one type uses fixed 1U High 19″ front panel, and the other type incorporates three, or even up to five removable front panels.
-The latter is now becoming more popular with users, because a plug & play fiber adapter panel solution assures flexibility and ease of network deployment and MAC (moves, adds, and changes).
-For the user guide of removable front panel, please watch the video here.
+As we know, fiber optic adapters are the key part of rack mount fiber enclosures to accept the various fiber optic connectors.
+There exists fixed or removable front panels.
+The front can be loaded with appropriate fiber optic adapters, while the latter can accommodate several fiber optic adapter panels or cassettes.
+Nowadays, the removable front panels are becoming more popular with users, because a plug & play fiber adapter panel solution assures flexibility and ease of network deployment and MAC (moves, adds, and changes).

 Fiber pigtail splicing and pre-terminated fiber assemblies are the two basic ways to do fiber termination.
-For pigtail splicing, you may need a rack mount patch panel with fiber splice holders that are used for efficient management and storage of the spliced optical fibers.
-But if you utilize pre-terminated assemblies, the inner configuration of the rack mount patch panel is the spools used to organize fiber cables.
+For pigtail splicing, you may need a rack mount fiber enclosure with fiber splice holders that are used for efficient management and storage of the spliced optical fibers.
+But if you utilize pre-terminated assemblies, the inner configuration of the rack mount fiber enclosure is the spools used to organize fiber cables.
 Obviously, the pre-terminated fiber solution will help you save more installed time and labor cost.